-We welcome you to join our other online meetings.
+We welcome you to join our weekly online meetings.
 See full list

 - This event has passed.